thoth-station/adviser/README.rst

   pipenv install
   PYTHONPATH=.
 JANUSGRAPH_SERVICE_HOST=janusgraph.test.thoth-station.ninja pipenv run ./thoth-adviser --help

-This command will set `janusgraph.test.thoth-station.ninja` (JanusGraph deployed in test environment) as your source for advises and information for resolver to correctly resovle dependencies.
-Feel free to use `a local JanusGraph instance
+This command will set `janusgraph.test.thoth-station.ninja` (Dgraph deployed in test environment) as your source for advises and information for resolver to correctly resovle dependencies.
+Feel free to use `a local Dgraph instance
 <https://github.com/thoth-station/janusgraph-thoth-config#running-janusgraph-instance-locally>`_
 if it suits your needs.
 Also, follow the developer's guide to get `more information about developer's setup